blueridgeboost/blueridgeboost.github.io/src/content/morningwintercamp.md

 <a href="/images/nora.png"><img src="/images/nora-smaller.png" width="20%" alt="Nora" align="left" style="padding:20px;"></a>

-[Ana Nora Evans](//ananoraevans.org/) has taught math courses at the University of Virginia and Monticello High School, and tutored students in computing and math.
+[Ana Nora Evans](//ananoraevans.org/) has a Masters degree in Mathematics from the University of Virginia, a Masters degree in Computer Science from the University of Virginia, and will complete a Masters degree in Teaching in Spring 2022.
+Nora has previous experience leading programming and math lessons as a teaching assistant in Mathematics and Computer Science Department at the University of Virginia.

-She has a Masters degree in Mathematics from the University of Virginia, a Masters degree in Computer Science from the University of Virginia, and will complete a Masters degree in Teaching in Spring 2022.
+Nora is an experienced software engineer with industry and research projects.
+She is a co-author of several research papers published in top conferences.

 ### COVID-19 Mitigation Protocols